Automotive Art also referred to as Auto Art, and Car Art is a rapidly

 or challenged any more.
 The other day I saw an ad for a Lexus that

 parks itself .
-As one who has always love automobiles I would rather
+As one who has always loved automobiles I would rather

 park the damn thing myself thank you very much.
 But, then many with